Debt to Income Ratio

 The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
 For purposes of this ratio, debt includes payments on credit cards, car loans, child support, etcetera.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing

 - Gross monthly income of $4,500 x .36 = $1,620 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are only guidelines.
-We will be happy to go over pre-qualification to help you determine how much you can afford.
+Remember these ratios are just guidelines.
+We will be thrilled to go over pre-qualification to help you figure out how large a mortgage loan you can afford.

 VSI Home Lending can walk you through the pitfalls of getting a mortgage.
 Give us a call: (260) 338-2561.